Kimberly M. Sheridan, Shirley Veenema, Ellen Winner, Lois Hetland

 New chapters for Studio Thinking 3:

 The first edition of this bestseller was featured in The New York Times and The Boston Globe for its groundbreaking research on the positive effects of art education on student learning across the curriculum.
 Studio Thinking 3 will help advocates explain arts education to policymakers, support art teachers in developing and refining their teaching and assessment practices, and assist educators in other disciplines to learn from existing practices in arts education.

 Kimberly M. Sheridan is an associate professor in the College of Education and Human Development and the College of Visual and Performing Arts at George Mason University and is co-director of the Mason Arts Research Center.
-Shirley Veenema is an artist and teacher, most recently at Phillips Academy in Andover, Massachusetts.
+Shirley Veenema is an art teacher (elementary and high school), a researcher at Project Zero from 1987-2007, and a visual artist.
 Ellen Winner is professor emerita of psychology at Boston College and a senior research associate at Project Zero, Harvard Graduate School of Education.
 Lois Hetland is professor emerita of art education at Massachusetts College of Art and Design.

 Praise for Previous Editions of Studio Thinking―

 "Winner and Hetland have set out to show what it means to take education in the arts seriously, in its own right."